-In 1830 Robert Stephenson opened the first regular passenger service in the world, linking Canterbury to the seaside town of Whitstable.
+In 1830 George Stephenson opened the first regular passenger service in the world, linking Canterbury to the seaside town of Whitstable.

 - The 1840s were the biggest decade of railway growth.
 A complete network was laid down with the vast majority of towns and villages having a railway connection.